netj/3x/docs/tutorial/README.md

 3x gui
 ```

-When successfully started, it will output a URL you can open in your web
+When successfully started, it will output a URL you can open in your web browser to access the GUI.
-browser to access the GUI.
-On a Mac, or a GNU/Linux system running a proper
-GUI system, 3X will launch the browser for you.
+On a Mac, or a GNU/Linux system running a proper GUI system, 3X will launch the browser for you.

 ![Initial screen of 3X GUI on an empty experiment repository for studying sorting algorithms.](gui-started.png)

-As shown in the above screenshot, the GUI has four tabs: Results, Charts, Plan,
+As shown in the above screenshot, the GUI has four tabs: Results, Charts, Plan, and Runs.
-and Runs.
-The first two tabs are for exploring the results of execution
-collected so far, while the last two are for controlling the execution.
+The first two tabs are for exploring the results of execution collected so far, while the last two are for controlling the execution.

 #### 3.2.
 Plan Runs

-From the results table, we can click on a row which needs to be filled or more
-execution should be done, and plan new runs for execution.
-You can repeat
+From the results table, we can click on a row that needs to be filled or supported by more data to plan new runs for execution.
-this process from the results table to add necessary runs to fill the output
+You can repeat this process from the results table to add necessary runs to fill the output columns colored red of the specific rows you select.
-columns colored red.
-Note that the button on each input column header can be
-used to expand and collapse the rows, so that you can add only part of the runs
-or a larger group of runs at a time.
+Note that the button on each input column header can be used to expand and collapse the rows, so that you can add only part of the runs or a larger group of runs at a time.

 ![New runs can be queued from the results table.](gui-plan-from-results.png)